clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.4.2 on 2015-09-15
+  * Remove redundant type hints [JDBC-113](http://dev.clojure.org/jira/browse/JDBC-113) - Michael Blume.
+  * Avoid reflection on `.prepareStatement` [JDBC-112](http://dev.clojure.org/jira/browse/JDBC-112) - Michael Blume.
+  * Add `metadata-query` macro to make metadata query / results easier to work with for [JDBC-107](http://dev.clojure.org/jira/browse/JDBC-107).
+  * `prepare-statement` `:return-keys` may now be a vector of (auto-generated) column names to return, in addition to just being truthy or falsey.
+This allows keys to be returned for more databases.
+[JDBC-104](http://dev.clojure.org/jira/browse/JDBC-104).
+  * Officially support H2 (and test against it) to support [JDBC-91](http://dev.clojure.org/jira/browse/JDBC-91) and clarify docstrings to improve debugging driver-specific restrictions on SQL.

 * Release 0.4.0 / 0.4.1 on 2015-07-26
   * `db-do-prepared` now allows `transaction?` to be omitted when a `PreparedStatement` is passed as the second argument [JDBC-111](http://dev.clojure.org/jira/browse/JDBC-111) - Stefan Kamphausen.